Wilmington, DE 2001

 Wilmington, DE 2001 is a live album released by the band Widespread Panic on February 23, 2010.
-It was recorded live at Kahuna Summer Stage in Wilmington, Delaware on July 22, 2001 and released as a two-track, sound board recording for the band's project, "Porch Songs".
+It was recorded live at Kahuna Summer Stage in Wilmington, Delaware on July 22, 2001, and was released as a two-track, sound board recording for the band's project, "Porch Songs".
 This performance serves as the third installment of the project.

 The performance marked the first time the Bob Dylan/Jimi Hendrix classic All Along the Watchtower was performed live by the band.